ryanstraight/academic-kickstart/content/courses/302/module1.markdown

 weight: 40
 ---

-Module A consists of readings from chapters 1 and 6 of the text.
+Module 1 consists of readings from chapters 1 and 6 of the text.

 ## Chapter 1